evgenyneu/keychain-swift/README.md

 # iOS/Swift library for storing data in Keychain

-This class was written to provide a simple way of writing to and reading from a Keychain.
+A helper class that provides a simple way of writing to and reading from a Keychain.
+The project also includes a demo app.

 ## Installation